AndoBando/chess/README.md

-#PGN to FEN converter
+##PGN to FEN converter##

-Usage: ./combo (input files...) [-ehkops0] [file...]
+Usage: `./combo (input files...) [-ehkops0] [file...]`

-works on multiple games in the same or separate files by default, reads from stdin and outputs to stdout pass as many input files as you like
+Works on multiple games in the same or separate files.
+By default, reads from stdin and outputs to stdout.
+Pass as many input files as you like

--h, help (*this)
+`-h`, help (*this)

--0, no arguments intended.
-Without this argument, if none are

-    given the program throws an error
+`-0`, no arguments intended.
+Without this argument, if none are given the program throws an error

--p, pretty output, outputs colored ascii board in place of fen
+`-p`, pretty output, outputs colored ascii board in place of fen

--o file, outputs to file instead of stdout
+`-o file`, outputs to file instead of stdout

--e file, redirects errors to file, instead of stderr
+`-e file`, redirects errors to file, instead of stderr

--s string, rather than from standard starting positions starts

-    each game from the board given by the fen string
+`-s string`, rather than from standard starting positions starts each game from the board given by the fen string

--k, keep tags, keeps the tags given in the pgn file, by default

-    they are thrown out
+`-k`, keep tags, keeps the tags given in the pgn file, by default they are thrown out